Russell Erxleben

 Russell Erxleben (born January 13, 1957) is an American former professional football player and investor.
 A highly decorated college kicker for the University of Texas, Erxleben was a three-time All-American punter (1976, 1977, and 1978) and set the record for the longest successful field goal in NCAA history at 67 yards, which is still tied today.
 He was unexpectedly selected by the New Orleans Saints in the first round (11th overall pick) of the 1979 NFL draft as a combination kicker and punter, where he remains the highest drafted punter and the second highest kicker in NFL history.
 Erxleben only spent six years in the NFL and was widely described as one of the Saints' biggest draft busts.
 He later became a currency investor, and was convicted of securities fraud in 1999.
 Although he was released in 2005, he was once again convicted of investment fraud in 2014 and sentenced to 90 months (7 1/2 years) in federal prison.

 Early life

 Erxleben was raised in the small city of Seguin, Texas, located about 35 miles (55 km) east of San Antonio, and was a multi-sport athlete in his youth.
-He'd later focus his attention on football, where he became the starting quarterback, kicker, and punter for Sequin High School.
+He'd later focus his attention on football, where he became the starting quarterback, kicker, and punter for Seguin High School.
 He was soon recognized by recruiters for his kicking abilities and exceptional leg strength, having a conventional straight-on kicking style using a two-step approach.
 He entered the University of Texas as a top prospect in 1975.